-'Art Engagement' has been replaced by 'Professional Portfolio'.
+'Art Engagement' has been replaced by 'Portfolio Review'.
 The Portfolio Review assessment was one of the most successful and valuable assessments for the students and this has been focussed into its own module.
 The blog element of this module has not been replicated in the new programme based on student feedback.
-The 'Portfolio Review' assessment in 'Art Engagement' has been changed slightly here to a 'Professional Portfolio'.
-This is to be tailored more towards the work of a graphic designer or illustrator, the students are now asked to produce a professional portfolio, the students are asked to consider the identity of their practice and based on market research to brand their creative identity.
-Following this they will produce a website or book and other branded assets to showcase their portfolio to an audience.

-The 20 Credits created by consolidating the Collaboration and Art Engagement modules has enabled the inclusion of the new module 'Specialist Graphic Design & Illustration Practice'.
-The aim of this module is twofold; to support the students transition into Level 6 by enabling them to interrogate concepts and ideas through their practice, and to work in tandem with the 'Contextualising Art Practice' module by demonstrating alternative methods of gathering and working with research to develop a personal and engaged design and illustration practice.
+The 20 Credits creates by reducing the Collaboration and art Engagement modules has enabled the inclusion of the new module 'Ideas and Concepts'.
+The aim of this module is twofold, to support the students transition into Level 6 by enabling them to interrogate concepts and ideas through their practice, and to work in tandem with the 'Contextualising Art Practice' module by demonstrating to students the alternative methods of gathering and working with research.
 The 'Contextualising Art Practice' module is largely unchanged from the previous iteration.